You’re the paediatric registrar on call. You get a call from ED, who have kindly performed blood tests on a 4-year-old who ‘looks a bit dry’.

 All the treatments so far are great, but they are the removal team of the hyperkalaemia world, just moving things around.
 We need the bouncers to get the potassium kicked out.

 We can do this by encouraging potassium diuresis with loop diuretics (e.g., furosemide).
-Gastrointestinal losses of potassium can be increased by using cation exchange resins, such as calcium resonium.
+Gastrointestinal potassium losses can be increased by using cation exchange resins, such as calcium resonium.
 These cause potassium to be bound in the gut to increase excretion in stool.

 Furosemide 1mg/ kg/ dose (higher doses may be required- discuss with nephrology consultant).